 RFID tags transmit data about an item through radio waves to the antenna/reader combination.
 RFID tags typically do not have a battery (unless specified as Active or BAP tags); instead, they receive energy from the radio waves generated by the reader.
 When the tag receives the transmission from the reader/antenna, the energy runs through the internal antenna to the tag’s chip.
 The energy activates the chip, which modulates the energy with the desired information, and then transmits a signal back toward the antenna/reader.

-Learn more about RFID Tags – A Guide to UHF RFID Tags
+Learn more about RFID Tags, checkout our free, easy-to-read guide - A Guide to UHF RFID Tags

 Types of RFID Tags